Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Collateral optimization

 $\forall i \in \mathcal{I}$.
 By multiplying both sides by $M$, it is straightforward to realize that the highest value that can be represented by the bitstring is the one we use as our new upper bound, and this further allows us to easily determine the number of slack bits needed.

 The penalty term for each of the $n$ consistency constraints is written as:

 where $S_{\rm con}$ is the slack variable for each constraint which is encoded by binary variables $s_{k}$ via:

-Instead of introducing a penalty term for one-to-one constraints \eqref{eq:con2}, we can ensure that these are satisfied by reducing the number of bits representing allocations so that they cannot violate these limits.
+Instead of introducing a penalty term for one-to-one constraints \eqref{eq:con2}, we can ensure that these are satisfied by reducing the number of bits representing each allocation so that these limits cannot be violated.
 The number of bits representing an allocation, $n_{ij}$, can be determined by:

+Note that now in \eqref{eq:binarized_matrix_elements} the upper limit of the summation is no longer $B$ but now $n_{ij}$ as this is the number of bits representing the allocation $q_{ij}$.

 We choose to floor the result from the logarithmic function, as the alternative would still allow violations.
 However, a consequence of this is that the one-to-one constraints in the QUBO are more restrictive than their MILP counterpart.